saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 # Generics
 ### Defining Generic Types
 - A generic type is a class that accepts an input of any type in its constructor.
-- generic type parameter: The parameter specified for a generic type, such as <T>.
+- Generic type parameter: The parameter specified for a generic type, such as <T>.

 ### Generic Functions